Swetrix/blog-posts/posts/comparison/2025-11-26-plausible.md

 ## Key Difference: Performance Monitoring

 One of the biggest differences between Swetrix and Plausible is performance monitoring.
-Plausible focuses strictly on traffic stats—visitors, pageviews, bounce rates, etc.
+Plausible focuses strictly on traffic stats - visitors, pageviews, bounce rates, etc.

 Swetrix goes a step further by tracking **web performance metrics** alongside traffic data.
 It allows you to monitor how fast your website loads for your users by tracking technical metrics like Time to First Byte (TTFB), DNS resolution time, and page load speeds.
 You can segment this performance data by country, browser, or device.
 This means you don't just see _how many_ people visit your site, but also _how fast_ your site loads for them, helping you identify technical bottlenecks that might be hurting your SEO or user experience.